spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore.md

 Before dynamic store was introduced, configuration for the store was stored in the file `config/Shared/stores.php`.
 Since the dynamic store is now enabled, configuration for the store is stored in the database, making the files `config/Shared/stores.php` and `config/Shared/default_store.php` deprecated.

-The default store configuration will now be imported using new data import modules such as `StoreDataImport`, `LocaleDataImport` and `CountryDataImport`.
+The default store configuration will now be imported using new data import modules such as `StoreDataImport`, `LocaleDataImport`, `CountryDataImport` and `StoreContextDataImport`.
 These modules will populate the store configuration in the database.

 {% endinfo_block %}